hilze/surveymanager/Readme.md

 - *name* - Applied to an INPUT [text] element.
 The full name of a user or respondent.
 - *email* - Applied to an INPUT [email] element.
 The email address of a user.
 - *jobtitle* - Applied to an INPUT [text] element.
 The Job Title of a user.
-- *Rname* - Applied to an INPUT [text] element.
-The full name of a respondent.
-- *RID* - Applied to an INPUT [text] element.
-The employee ID of a respondent.
+- *ID* - Applied to an INPUT [text] element.
+The id of a user or a repondent.
 - *Phone* - Applied to an INPUT [tel] element.
 The phone # of a respondent.
 - *hiredatetime* - Applied to an INPUT [date] element.
 The date respondent was hired
 - *termdatetime* - Applied to an INPUT [date] element.
 The date a respondent resigned.